Circular economy for construction materials – principles and guidance for implementation

 Scope

 Note: As requested by the responsible SDO, this NOI being reissued as the standard was in the initial stages of development for more than 12 months.
-An additional comment period of November 21 to December 12, 2023 (originally published on December 20, 2022).
+An additional comment period of November 26, 2024 to December 17, 2024 (originally published on December 20, 2022 and previously reissued on November 21, 2023).

 New standard to provide a framework and guidance on implementation of circular economy principles for main construction materials, including but not limited to: